Postman

 New logo

-Take now a look at the next page RP trademarks which shows a number of trademarks illustrated and identified that were found on real photo cards.
+Visit the next pages RP trademarks1 RP trademarks2 with a number of (clearly identified) trademarks illustrated that are found on old real photo cards.
 Perhaps you recognize some of them.

 [Home] [Postcard History] [Identification] [Logo types] [Printer Logo's] [TPA Magazine] [Contact] [PPC Novelties] [Finds & Curio] [Collecting Subjets]